edertone/TurboGUI/TurboGUI-Angular/extras/help/cli-commands.md

 `npm install ../path/to/packed/library/packed-library-0.0.1.tgz`

 This command will add our packed library as a dependency to the new project where we want to test it.

+## Update the library on an application that already uses it

+We can update the library changes that we perform during development easily on a project that already uses it.
+We can build our library and then simply copy the generated files on target/turbogui-angular to the node_modules/turbogui-angular folder of our project